jonatha-anselmi/INFO4-PS/README.md

 # INFO4-PS: Probabilit&eacute;s et simulation

-This is the website for the "Probabilit&eacute;s et simulation" course held at PolyTech INFO4, 2023-2024.
+This is the website for the "Probabilit&eacute;s et simulation" course held at PolyTech INFO4.

-[Jonatha Anselmi](mailto:jonatha.anselmi@inria.fr) is in charge of the lectures and [Davide Legacci](mailto:davide.legacci@univ-grenoble-alpes.fr) will help with practical sessions (TD).
+[Jonatha Anselmi](mailto:jonatha.anselmi@inria.fr) is in charge of the lectures and [Davide Legacci](mailto:davide.legacci@univ-grenoble-alpes.fr) will help with exercise sessions (TD).

-Additional material for the practical sessions will be published here: [probasim24](https://github.com/davidelegacci/probasim24).
+Expanded explanations of class exercises: [probasim24](https://github.com/davidelegacci/probasim24).

 See the [official schedule](https://ade-uga-ro-vs.grenet.fr/direct/index.jsp) with room information.